OpenChemistry/vtkcatalyst/Documentation/release/dev/dynamic-impl-load.md

   - All Catalyst API functions now return an error code.
 This is primarily to allow `catalyst_initialize` to return the status of the backing implementation.
+  - There is now a structure containing the functions that are needed for Catalyst.